Donald L. Miller

-Donald L. Miller (born 1944) is a biographer and historian.
-He is the John Henry MacCracken Professor of History at Lafayette College in Pennsylvania.
-He is also a New York Times bestselling author of seven books, and one of the most respected authorities on World War II and U.S history.
-He has been nominated for and won a variety of awards.
+Donald L. Miller (born 1944) is an American biographer and historian.
+He is the John Henry MacCracken Professor of History emeritus at Lafayette College in Pennsylvania.
+He is also a New York Times bestselling author of seven books.
 He is a frequent consultant and adviser to historical productions, including those for PBS and HBO.

 Education and career

 Miller received his PhD from the University of Maryland and joined the Lafayette College faculty in 1978.
 He has also taught at Cornell University's School for Industrial and Labor Relations, the Graduate Center of the City University of New York, and Oxford University.
 He is the recipient of an honorary degree of Doctor of Humane Letters from St. Vincent College and Outstanding Alumni awards from the University of Maryland and Ohio University.

 Miller has also served as a writer and historical consultant for many productions, including WWII in HD (History Channel, 2009); American Experience: The Bombing of Germany (PBS, 2010); American Experience: Victory in the Pacific (PBS, 2005); A Biography of America (PBS); and several other programs on the History Channel.

 In addition to his teaching and writing responsibilities, he was co-chair of the Planning Committee for the National D-Day Museum's International Conference on World War II, and is on the Board of Trustees Planning Committee for St. Vincent College.
 Following Hurricane Katrina, he appeared on CNN and National Public Radio and was quoted by a number of national publications, including The New York Times, for his writings on American and European urban disasters, including the Great Chicago Fire and the destruction of cities in Japan and Germany during World War II.

 Miller has been the keynote speaker at events sponsored by professional, business, and academic audiences.
 Among the organizations he has spoken to include: IBM, AT&T, the Federal Reserve Bank (Chicago), The Chicago Historical Society, the Aspen Institute, the Television Critics Association, the New York State Assembly, and the World Trade Center, Chicago among others.